rtviner/brew-ratio/README.md

     ```$ cd brew-ratio```

-4. Install all the dependencies:
+4. Install all the dependencies in package.json (checkout https://github.com/facebook/create-react-app "What's Included?" to see what is included with Create React App):

     ```$ npm install```